neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 ### Create a Skeleton Directory Structure to Mount Thin Jails Over

-To mount a thin jail over your base jail, you need empty directories to mount the thin jail directories into.
+To mount a thin jail over your base jail, you need a tree of empty directories to mount the thin jail directories into.
 For example, if you mount the `basejail` filesystem and try to mount `thinjail/etc` over it, the `mount` command returns an error if there isn't an empty directory called `basejail/etc`.

 You could create empty directories in your base jail where the thin jail directories used to be.
-However, it's better to build the directory structure within a subdirectory and create symlinks into that subdirectory for `etc`, `usr`, `var`, and so on.
+However, it's better to build the directory structure within a subdirectory and make symlinks into that subdirectory for `etc`, `usr`, `var`, and so on.
 With this setup, the thin jail files are cordoned off from the base jail files in the resulting union filesystem.

 Back in the base jail, create a "skeleton" directory structure to mount the template into.